 - General comfort

 This guide is updated monthly.
 Also, thanks to our tests carried out on multiple headphones or earphones.
-While many prefer wired models, in this guide, we preferred to mention those with Bluetooth wireless technology, which is now available at very affordable prices.
+While many prefer wired models, we mentioned those with Bluetooth wireless technology, which is now available at very affordable prices in this guide.

 However, many wireless headphones also support a wired connection, which is important if you want to connect to an in-flight entertainment system or if you want to conserve battery life.